Lowkh/TDD_Practice_Walkthrough/README.md

 - there is no invalid input yet
 - exception tests can be postponed
-- keep the solution simple until the design grows
+- keep the solution simple until the design grows[web:45]

 If later you change the function to accept user input such as a temperature or mode, that is where exception tests would become more important.